-With the final weeks of 2021 upon us, now is the time to examine some of the biggest issues facing the trucking industry, both today and in anticipation of the year ahead.
+As 2021 has come to a close, now is the time to examine some of the biggest issues facing the trucking industry, both today and in anticipation of the years ahead.

 Some are a reflection of the current state of the world ‒ things like COVID-19 vaccine logistics and supply chain shortages.
 Others ‒ think the driver shortage and retention ‒ are more ongoing and less unique to a particular moment in time.

-We took a look at this year’s report and here are four key takeaways to keep in mind, regardless of where you fall in the transportation supply chain:
+We took a look at the 2021 report and here are four key takeaways to keep in mind, regardless of where you fall in the transportation supply chain:

 1. The Driver Shortage Remains the Top Issue

 For the fifth year in a row, the industry’s driver shortage sat atop the list of most pressing issues.
 In fact, the driver shortage received more than four times as many first-place votes as the next issue on the list.

 With a current shortage of 80,000 drivers, that figure is projected to rise to 160,000 drivers by the end of 2030.
 ATRI cites a host of different factors behind this, including increasing freight demand, an aging driver population, drivers who left the industry due to COVID-19 and logistical challenges in getting new drivers trained and properly licensed.